knpuniversity/symfony/knpu/ep1-intro/reactjs-api.md

 a problem, and lame.
 But ignore it for a second.

 Back in the template, we need to start up the ReactJS app.
 Add a `script` tag with `type="text/babel"` - that's a React thing.
-To boot the app, add ReactDOM.render.
+To boot the app, add `ReactDOM.render`.
 PhpStorm is *not* going to like how this looks, but ignore it.
 Render the `NoteSection` into `document.getElementById('js-notes-wrapper')`.
-Back in the HTML area, add clear things out and add an empty div with this `id`.
+Back in the HTML area, clear things out and add an empty div with this `id`.
 Everything will be rendered here.

 Ya know what?
 I think we should try it.
 Refresh.
 It's alive!
 It happened quickly,